mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.0-Release-Notes.md

 With these new features, you can start MaxScale without the servers and define them later.

+#### Dynamic listener configuration

+New listeners for services can be created and destroyed at runtime.
+This allows the services to adapt to changes in client traffic.

+- `create listener`: Create a new listener
+- `destroy listener`: Destroy a created listener.
+The listener will stop handling client requests and will be removed after the next restart of MaxScale.

+In addition to these commands, individual listeners can now be stopped and started.

+- `shutdown listener`: Stop a listener
+- `restart listener`: Restart a listener

+#### Dynamic monitor configuration

+New monitors can be created, modified and destroyed at runtime.
+This allows new clusters to be added into MaxScale by defining new monitors for them.
+The monitor parameters can also be changed at runtime making them more adaptive and allowing runtime tuning of parameters.

+- `create monitor`: Create a new monitor
+- `destroy monitor`: Destroy a created monitor
+- `alter monitor`: Alter monitor parameters

 ### Monitors as server sources for services